nt-hung/nt-hung.github.io/_pages/research.md

 author_profile: true
 ---

-My research tackles problems involving cooperative control and navigation of networked autonomous vehicles/mobile robots.
-Tools used to address these problem include : control, estimation, optimization and network theory.
+My research tackles problems involving cooperative distributed control and estimation of networked multi agent system under communication constraints.
+Each agent can be a mobile ground robot, an underwater autonomous vehicle (UAV), or simply, a sensor node.
+The main goal is to design efficiently distributed control/estimation algorithms to address problems involving in the operation of MAS that include:

 <nbsp>